-With Covid clusters popping up, is coronavirus fatigue setting in?
+With COVID clusters popping up, is coronavirus fatigue setting in?

-ROCHESTER, NY (WROC) Wednesday, the southeast section of Steuben County was declared a ‘yellow zone’.
-Governor Andrew Cuomo is concerned over ‘micro-clusters’ that are popping up throughout the state.
+ROCHESTER, N.Y.
+(WROC) — Wednesday, the southeast section of Steuben County was declared a “yellow zone.”

+Gov. Andrew Cuomo is concerned over “micro-clusters” that are popping up throughout the state.
 To tackle the spikes, there’s a color ranking: red, yellow and orange with red being the most severe.

 “Steuben County has been about four percent for three weeks.
 And that is not good.
 And again, we’re going to try and drill down.
 But for right now, a part of the county is going to be in a yellow zone,” says Governor Cuomo.